-By: Michel When you’re walking throught the cold winterevening, snow cracking under your shoes, starlight shining on your face.
+When you’re walking throught the cold winterevening, snow cracking under your shoes, starlight shining on your face.
 Then you’re perfectly in the mood for a ‘Eisheilige Nacht’.
-Subway to Sally has once again prepared a warm winter tour for us and for the fourth time in a row …Continue reading →
+Subway to Sally has once again prepared a warm winter tour for us and for the fourth time in a row they have …Continue reading →

-By: Colin and Nick Photography by: Toni B. Gunner – www.mondkringel-photography.de It has become some sort of tradition, the last weekend of June is, as every year, reserved for the best festival of the summer.
+Photography by: Toni B. Gunner – www.mondkringel-photography.de It has become some sort of tradition, the last weekend of June is, as every year, reserved for the best festival of the summer.
 Somewhere in a small town just passed Hamburg.
-As every year this small festival forms …Continue reading →
+As every year this small festival forms the missing link between …Continue reading →

 Mittelalterlich Phantasie Spectaculum Locaton: Weeze Airport, Germany 18 – 22 June 2014 The MPS spectacle is saying farewell to Weeze.
 When you visit the MPS only there, it seems odd, a lot of people, a lot of fun, why quit?
 But the answer to this is an easy, visit one …Continue reading →